yuvraj24/react-native-stories-view/README.md

 />
 ```

-However if you wish to add your own custom component, you can pass your own component in 'headerComponent' prop and this will replace the header described above.
+However if you wish to add your own custom component, you can pass your own component in `headerComponent` prop and this will replace the header described above.

 ```js
 <StoryContainer